Frequently Asked Questions (FAQs)

 - 40th percentile on the quantitative portion of the GRE or GMAT

 If a grade point average or GRE/GMAT score falls below the minimum requirements, work experience may also be considered.
+However, work experience will generally NOT be sufficient to overcome exceedingly low scores or having both quantitative and verbal GRE/GMAT scores below the minimum requirements.
 Please visit http://rgs.usu.edu/gradguide/htm/apply for more details and international student requirements.

 The application process is two-tier.
 First, all required application information is sent to the USU Graduate School.
 The six-step application process is outlined at http://rgs.usu.edu/gradguide/htm/apply